Welcome to St Francis’ Church, Valley Park

 [Church of England, Methodist Church, United Reformed Church]

 We take our responsibilities to one another, and particularly to those who are vulnerable, very seriously.
-To read our Safeguarding Policy click Safe guarding policy statement – May 2015.
+To read our various Safeguarding Policies click here to go to our Safeguarding page.

 To read our

 We have developed a Mission Action Plan to progress the Ministry and Mission of our Church, which was updated in 2017 and further reviewed in February 2018.
 Read about what we plan to do in the coming months by clicking

 |Valley Park is an area of housing to the west of Chandler’s Ford in southern central Hampshire which was developed over 20 years from the early 1980s.
 A local church family was established here in on Trinity Eve, 1987.
 St Francis’ Church was built in 1990-91 and dedicated by the Bishop of Winchester on St Francis’ Day, 4th October 1991.

 The Church is situated in a quiet location at the heart of the Valley Park community, on a campus site with the adjacent St Francis Church of England Aided Primary School.

 St Francis’ is a ‘Single Congregation Local Ecumenical Partnership‘ involving The Church of England, The Methodist Church and The United Reformed Church.